-The "ASL" figure should be discussed with Finance (please refer to the Contacts on section 14 Contacts below of this guide) and match the figures to be published in BP No. 4 and the totals shown at the bottom of the outcome expense tables (Table 2.X.1).
+The ASL figure should be discussed with Finance (see section 14 Contacts) and match the figures to be published in BP No. 4 and the totals shown at the bottom of the outcome expense tables Table 2.X.1.
 Please refer to the latest Finance guidance on ASL for more information on ASL reporting.